Keeping safe during

 Young person holding a phone is sitting on the bed

-• Make sure your mental health care plan up-to-date and you’re linked in with an appropriate service to give you some longer-term support.
+• Make sure your mental health care plan is up-to-date and you’re linked in with an appropriate service to give you some longer-term support.
 You can contact Rainbow Door to find an appropriate referral for LGBTIQA+ mental health support.

 • Establish a routine/practice that helps to ease stress.
 This might look like a mental or physical activity each day e.g. meditation, yoga (or chair yoga), running, colouring/crafting.
 Find online videos for short mediations, and other practices that you can access easily when you need them.